isomerpages/imda-tradetrust/_solution/Shipping & Logistics.md

 <p></p>
 <p>By digitizing bills of lading with TradeTrust, as an issuer, you can enable
-system interoperability and platform-agnostic, seamless data exchange with your supply chain partners for trusted transaction.</p>
+system interoperability and platform-agnostic, seamless data exchange with your supply chain partners for trusted transaction.
+Any revocation of documents can be easily done.</p>
 <p></p>
 <p>Cargo releases can be automated during acceptance of surrendered bills
 of lading and are more secured with identity and authenticity checks.</p>